Kenny Pickett and the Steelers’ starters cap an impressive preseason in a win over the Falcons

 RUNAWAY WIN

 The first-half statistics reflected the domination by the Steelers, especially with their starters on the field.
-Pittsburgh outgained Atlanta 253-55 in the half, including an overwhelming 128-5 advantage on the ground.
+Pittsburgh outgained Atlanta 253 yards to 55 in the half, including an overwhelming 128-5 advantage on the ground.

 McFarland had 10 carries for 55 yards.
 The Steelers finished with a 310-199 advantage in total yards, including 175-40 in rushing yards.